 ➠ Chaco North Road

 Located in various canyons east and southeast of Aztec, are numerous Dinetah pueblitos and rock art.
 Pueblitos are small multi-roomed masonry dwellings found in the Navajo ("Dinétah") homeland in northwest New Mexico.
 Dating from the early 18th century, Dinetah pueblitos are typically situated in defensive locations which overlook canyons and valleys.
 It is during this period that clashes between the Navajo, Ute, other Puebloan tribes, and the Spaniards is quite common.
-A few of these sites are accessible and published in the BLM Defensive Sites of Dinetah Brochure (PDF 4.3 MB)
+A few of these sites are accessible and published in the BLM Defensive Sites of Dinetah Brochure (PDF, 11 x 17 paper, 7.8 MB)

 ➠ Crow Canyon Pueblito

 ➠ Hooded Fireplace Pueblito

 ➠ Split Rock Pueblito

 For the more adventurous explorer and off the beaten path, there are a number of other pueblitos to see.
 Do understand that these sites are more difficult to find, access can be more problematic or near impossible, and many of these sites have not been stabilized and so preservation may be poor.

 ➠ Adolfo Canyon Pueblito

 ➠ Boulder Fortress Pueblito